AnnaRaman/Milestone-project-1/README.md

 The photo used as a background image was obtained from <a href="www.pexels.com/">Pexels</a> who provide a library of stock images.

 #### Acknowledgements
-I took inspiration from <a>Bootstrapious</a> when producing the layout of my contact form.
+I took inspiration from <a href="https://bootstrapious.com/p/how-to-build-a-working-bootstrap-contact-form">Bootstrapious</a> when producing the layout of my contact form.
 I styled and modified the form so it was fitting with my website.